 Key Takeaways: Vertigo

-• Vertigo is a symptom, not a condition, and it often signals inner ear or brain issues.
+• Vertigo is a symptom, not a diagnosis, and it often signals inner ear or brain issues.

 • Vertigo differs from general dizziness by creating a false sense of spinning or movement.

-• The duration and severity of vertigo depend on its underlying cause, ranging from seconds to days.
+• The duration and severity of vertigo symptoms depend on the underlying cause, ranging from seconds to days.

 What Is Vertigo?

-According to the American Academy of Audiology, about 69 million Americans have problems with dizziness and balance.
+According to the American Academy of Audiology, about one in four Americans has problems with dizziness and balance.

 Is Vertigo Different From Dizziness?